Natural disasters: earthquakes

 - Introduction and curriculum links

-Learn about how the resource has been designed to support your teaching and how the content maps to the Geography curriculum for 11–19-year-olds: KS3, GCSE and A Level and to the Scottish curriculum for excellence.
+Learn about how the resource has been designed to support your teaching and how the content maps to the Geography curriculum for 11–19-year-olds in Key Stage 3, GCSE and A Level in England; to the Scottish curriculum for excellence; and to the Welsh and Northern Ireland curriculums.

 - Session 1: Natural disasters